 What was your favourite subject at school and why?

-What is your favourite day in the school calendar?
+What is your favourite day of the school calendar?

 Which school teacher, would you say had the greatest effect on your early life?

 My favourite teacher was Sister Cristina.
 She taught me in Year 6.
 My enduring memories of her are the way she made every child feel.
 It did not matter what she was doing, she always made you feel like you were the most important part of her day.
 She had a true passion for teaching and nurturing young minds.

 What do you like to do in your spare time?

 I love all creative pursuits and in my spare time, I like to sing, cook, paint, read and play my bodhran (an Irish frame drum).
 I am part of a choir both at Notre Dame and my church and I enjoy sharing this passion with others.

 I would choose the West Coast of Ireland as my favourite holiday destination.
 It is absolutely beautiful.